fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 To understand what that means, let's first consider my initial approach &mdash; the approach that uses the mutable state we want to avoid.

-The pausable behavior has to parts: knowing _how_ to pause the timer and knowing _when_ to pause it.
+The pausable behavior has two parts: knowing _how_ to pause the timer and knowing _when_ to pause it.
 Let's start with knowing when to pause it.
 We should stop the timer when there are no websocket connections.
 To know the number of current connections, we must count opened connections and